IzaKastra/wsdist/README.md

 You will likely need to resize the window or increase font size (see Edit menubar at the top) to make things useable.

+Run the code using

+    python gui_wsdist.py

+or download the executable and simply double-click it.

-You should be able to run the code with just the following files:
+You should be able to run the executable with just the following files:

     gui_wsdist.exe
     item_list.txt
     icons32/*
     icons64/*

-The gui_wsdist.exe was created with the commands within a Python3.8.8 virtual environment (see https://virtualenv.pypa.io/en/stable/user_guide.html):
+The gui_wsdist.exe was created with the following commands within a Python3.8.8 virtual environment (see https://virtualenv.pypa.io/en/stable/user_guide.html):

     pip install numpy
     pip install matplotlib